 Program advisers help you select your class and can answer questions you have about attending Summer Studies.

 - Register for class.

 All Summer Studies class registrations are completed by submitting a completed and signed Summer Studies Course Request Form.
-The 2015 Summer Studies Course Request Form will be linked here soon for download.
+Forms will be available from a program adviser on Monday, April 4, 2016.

 - Arrive for check-in.